chensdev/noted/README.md

 # Noted!
-Noted is an app where you can store titled notes.
+Noted is a React notes app where you can store titled notes.
 Still in very early stages.
 # Features
   - Add notes with title
   - Clear saved notes (will add option to delete single notes)